LoadingReadyRun: Desert Bus for Hope

-Desert Bus 6 began Friday, 16 November 2012, and breached one million US dollars in lifetime donations on 19 November at 6:46pm Each subsequent fundraiser has raised more than the previous (with the exception of Desert Bus 2017), and lifetime donations surpassed four million in 2017, five million in 2018, six million in 2019, seven million in 2020, eight million in 2021, and nine million in 2022.
-Additionally, 2020 was the first year that they surpassed one million dollars in donations in a single year, after adding money raised through merchandise sales, and 2021 was the first year that they surpassed one million dollars in direct donations alone.
-The tenth year of Desert Bus was the subject of a documentary called "We Are Desert Bus" that was released in 2019.
+Desert Bus 6 began Friday, 16 November 2012, and breached one million US dollars in lifetime donations on 19 November at 6:46pm Lifetime donations subsequently passed $5 million in 2018, and $10 million in 2023.
+Additionally, 2020 was the first individual year surpassing one million dollars in donations after including all money raised through merchandise, and 2021 was the first year surpassing one million dollars in donations logged during the event alone.
+The tenth year of Desert Bus was the subject of a documentary called "We Are Desert Bus", released in 2019.

-Desert Bus for Hope 2020, the 14th year of the event, was held remotely across multiple locations due to the COVID-19 pandemic, and is notable as the first year to, due to this restriction, not use actual Sega CD hardware, but instead a cloud-hosted emulator that could be passed between hosts using a web browser, a system they have used every year since.
+Desert Bus for Hope 2020, the 14th year of the event, was held remotely across multiple locations due to the COVID-19 pandemic, and is notable as the first year to, due to this restriction, not use actual Sega CD or JVC X'Eye hardware.
+Instead the event utilized a cloud-hosted emulator that could be passed between hosts using a web browser, a system they used again in 2021 and 2022.
 In 2021, Desert Bus was held in a 'hybrid' format, where half the event was in-person and half was held remotely.
-The event mostly returned to an in-person format for 2022, with the exception of the 12AM - 6AM 'Zeta shift', as well as all guests and some of the behind-the-scenes crew.
+The event mostly returned to an in-person format for 2022, with the exception of the 12AM – 6AM 'Zeta shift', as well as all guests and some of the behind-the-scenes crew, before returning fully to an in-person format and original hardware in 2023.
+In 2024, the event transitioned away from original hardware to the MiSTER Pi, an at the time new-to-market low-cost variant of the open source FPGA-based MiSTer project, due to ongoing reliability and availability concerns.

+Desert Bus for Hope 2024 was the first year to raise enough money to last for 168 hours, a full seven 24-hour days, after viewers rallied to raise the remaining approximately $120,000 needed to reach this goal within an hour and a half, making the milestone within 15 minutes of the deadline.
+The run ended within $100,000 of the $12 million lifetime milestone; as a result, unless this is surpassed once post-event 2024 donations are tabulated, Desert Bus 2025 is set to be the first single year to pass two lifetime million-dollar milestones.

+After having been teased during Desert Bus 2024, in April of 2025 it was announced that Desert Bus would be running a smaller, 'satellite' event in the following month called 'Desert Bus Express', lasting only 24 hours and benefiting BC Cancer Foundation.
+The event was run remotely, using the systems developed for Desert Bus 2020.
+Rather than donations extending the length of the event, the first $100,000 of donations were matched by an anonymous donor.